rl-institut/AI4EA/README.md

 # AI For Enegy Access (AI4EA)
 ### Reiner Lemoine Instut and Atlas AI for Lacuna Fund

-This repo presents the context, code, and results of the Machine Learning (ML) approach to AI For Energy Access (AI4EA) inference component of the initiative.
+This repository presents the context, code, and results of the Machine Learning (ML) approach to AI For Energy Access (AI4EA) inference component of the initiative.

+## Objective

+We will use the PeopleSun georeferenced survey responses (restricted access) that contains a reported census of appliances.
+The applicance counts are a predictor of electricity consumption.
+The appliance counts will be used to train a machine learning (ML) model to predict, i.e. infer, the estimated appliance types and number for out of sample areas.

+Since the survey data were collected in specific zones in Nigeria, "out of sample" in this case implies other inhabited, settled communities in Nigeria and beyond.

+In line with the broader goal of the project we will use the model to estimate appliance types and counts in four other countries.

 ## Summary Exploratory Data Analysis